12 Cool Ways to Use Bone Broth (#12 is THE ultimate!) + Recipes – Part 3

 Bone broth is trendy for sure, but it also has history and it has gravitas.

-In Part 1 of this series – Bone Broth: Old Wives Tale or Seriously Good Medicine? we took a stroll through history, culture and emerging placebo science to see why just about every culture on the planet used their own version of bone broth as a healing remedy.
+In Part 1 of this series – Bone Broth: Old Wives Tale or Seriously Good Medicine? we took a stroll through history, culture and emerging placebo science to see why just about every culture on the planet used their own version of this healing remedy.

 In Part 2 – 5 Reasons Why Broth is HOT (Reason #1 Will Blow You Away!) we condensed what the science is telling us about the magical components of this humble liquid.

-In this post (Part 3) the final part of the series, we share practical tips on everything bone broth.
+In this post (Part 3) the final part of the series, I share practical tips on everything brothy.

 - Drink it straight up.
 Add plenty of salt, pepper, other seasonings, spices or herbs and drink a small cup with every meal.